-System activities and network traffic to train a machine learning model
+System activity and network traffic to train a machine learning model

-As part of reading for MSc degree, I am working on understanding the applicability and measuring the usefulness of machine learning towards cybersecurity.
-While almost every cybersecurity product has machine learning to optimise its capabilities focusing on detection, there are no products that apply machine learning towards "active" (counter) measures.
-This is may be due to a lack of confidence in the machine learning model in an enterprise environment.
+As part of reading for my MSc degree, I am working on understanding the applicability and measuring the usefulness of machine learning towards cybersecurity.
+While almost every cybersecurity product has machine learning to optimise its capabilities focusing on detection, few products apply machine learning towards "active" (counter) network layer containment and measures.
+A possible cause could be the lack of confidence in the machine learning model, especially in an enterprise environment.

-What if machine learning could detect anomaly in network traffic and apply active measures?
-Starting from containment of an attack to completely predict an impending attack and blocking IPs automatically?
+What if machine learning could detect anomalies in network traffic and apply active measures?
+From predicting an impending attack to the containment of an attack?
 Hence as part of one of my dissertations, I am trying to measure the usefulness and finding the application at the network layer (firewall / IPS / layer 4-7).
 I am hoping for real-world datasets.
-I will try and combine this with system activities to train the model, however I will as of now; limit the scope to the network layer.
+I will try and combine this with system activities to train the model.
+However, I will, as of now, limit the scope to the network layer.

 How can you assist?

-I am inviting those in cybersecurity or otherwise to try out your cracking abilities (go - red teamers, skiddies and crackers) on my IP: 220.127.116.11.
+I am inviting those in cybersecurity or otherwise to try out your cracking abilities (go-red teamers, skiddies and crackers) on my IP: 188.8.131.52.
 It does not matter if you use default tools or customised versions of your cracking arsenal.
-What matters is that I get traffic which I can feed to my machine learning model.
+What matters is that I get traffic that I can feed to my machine learning model.

 ROE (Rules Of Engagement):

-To have a comprehensive dataset, I have put a file inside systeroot directory of the host machine.
+To have a comprehensive dataset, I have put a file inside the systemroot directory of the host machine.
 If you can get its content, message me and ask for the bounty.
-Filename: hackme.txt I have set a scheduled task for checking the last access time of the file - just in case :).
+Filename: hackme.txt I have set a scheduled task for checking the file's last access time - just in case :).

-There are no planted vulnerabilities in the system.
 This isn't a designed "hackthebox."
 I am looking for real-world traffic.
-There is an OS which hasn't been patched for about four months, with three web-facing applications all running in default install without any hardening.
+There is an OS that hasn't been patched for about four months, with three web-facing applications running in default install without any hardening.
 What would an attacker do and how can I use it to train a model is what I am interested in.
-From access to this very webpage to scanning, the system is collecting dataset from all possible locations.
+From access to this very webpage to scanning, the system is collecting datasets from all possible locations.

-The system is interactive, once you break in any of the web-facing applications, you will get interactive access.
+The system is interactive; once you break in any web-facing applications, you will get interactive access.
 At this point, commands you type will be recorded and responded to.
 This is the crucial part as I will be recording system output with network traffic output.
-The fun starts at combining these two layers.
+The fun starts by combining these two layers.
 Don't be disheartened if you don't get to systemroot in one go.
-Remember, there is a real possibility that others will be trying at the same time, and the system can only handle five concurrent connections.
+Remember, there is a real possibility that others will be trying simultaneously, and the system can only handle five concurrent connections.